Brow Chakra - Ajna

 Yoga can help stimulate this chakra, by emphasizing on balance, concentration and focus.
 The more visual and mental focus you have, the longer you'll be able to hold a posture.
 The steadiness of your gaze and focus can affect your balancing abilities.

 Eagle pose, Garudasana in Sanskrit may look complicated, but it can place focus on your brow chakra.
 It is quite relaxing once you're in balance and is a good stretch for your back.
 The word eagle means the power of the spirit.
 Cobra pose, Bhujangasana and headstand, or Sirsasana both stimulate your nervous system and brain, which are connected to your brow chakra.
 You can practice headstand against a wall for support and confidence.
 After doing inversions, it's relaxing to be in child's pose, Balasana for a few moments.
 Child's pose is very calming and can put you back into balance.

 - Chakra Meditation Video

-- Here is a chakra meditation exercise to bring awareness to your higher energy centres.
-This meditation is most helpful when you reinforce it with a regular yoga asana practice, self-analysis and positive activities throughout the day.
+- Here is a chakra meditation to bring awareness to your higher energy centres.
+This meditation is most helpful when you reinforce it with a regular yoga, self-analysis and positive activities.

 - See all Chakras.